Illinois Native

 Eryngium yuccifolium – Rattlesnake Master

-Great Missouri native for hot, dry aeas.
+Tough and unique Missouri and Illinois native for hot, dry areas.

-Hydrangea – Haas’ Halo Smooth Hydrangea
+Hydrangea arborescens – Smooth Hydrangea

 Liatris pycnostachya – Prairie Blazing Star